annabelng/annabelng.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hello!
-I'm Annabel, an EECS major at UC Berkeley and an incoming machine learning engineering intern at [Autodesk](https://www.autodesk.com/).
-At Berkeley, I'm involved with [Machine Learning at Berkeley](https://ml.berkeley.edu/) as well as theoretical neuroscience research at the [Redwood Center](https://redwood.berkeley.edu/research/).
+I'm Annabel, an EECS major at UC Berkeley excited about applying machine learning to solve challenging vision and language problems.
+Currently, I’m a machine learning engineering intern at [Autodesk](https://www.autodesk.com/), where I’m developing innovative tools to secure internal Wiki systems and streamline support ticket assignment.

-Previously, I've worked as a project engineer intern at [Cubic Transportation Systems](https://www.cubic.com/transportation), where I developed a full-stack dashboard to monitor 300 devices in the Boston MBTA transportation system.
-I also explored the predictive ability of the microbiome for preterm birth as a student researcher in the [Sirota Lab](https://sirotalab.ucsf.edu/) at UCSF.
+At Berkeley, I'm involved with computer vision research for autonomous F1 cars at [ROAR](https://roar.berkeley.edu/), which is the top US Indy Autonomous Racing team, as well as efficient image encoding research at the [Redwood Center](https://redwood.berkeley.edu/research/).
+I'm also passionate about improving the accessibility of machine learning education at [Machine Learning at Berkeley](https://ml.berkeley.edu/), where I've hosted introductory ML workshops for underrepresented high school students and created content for [Udacity](https://www.udacity.com/course/generative-ai--nd608) and IBM.

 On the side, you can find me curating playlists on [Spotify](https://open.spotify.com/user/wl2d8bv1f8n4h8p76jec96mg9?si=EPiCNc0JTbec1bWqhyGYUg), learning new songs on my guitar, or watching Studio Ghibli movies.
 If any of this interests you, feel free to shoot me an [email](mailto:annabelng@berkeley.edu)!